robclu/capp/README.md

 # EasyCL
-EasyCL is an attempt to simplify parallel programming with OpenCL.
-AspectC++ is used to perform most of the overhead of setting up parallel programs allowing used to focus on writing the kernels and performing the processing.
+EasyCL is an aspect oriented implementation of OpenCL.
+AspectC++ is used simplify writing the host code and allow host code to be cleaner.